 The art of yoga breathing does have a name – Pranayama.
 Most yogic practices favor the use of nasal breathing, although some practices find ways to incorporate the use of oral breathing as well.
 Ever had a yoga teacher ask you to breathe in deeply through the nose, followed by a strong exhale with a wide open mouth?
 Techniques vary, but overall, there is much more of a focus on the benefits of nasal breathing and learning controlled breath through Pranayama.

-sign up for free classes
+sign up for free yoga this autumn

-If you're new to Yoga District, join our weekly email list to learn about free yoga classes and events.
+If you're new to Yoga District, join our weekly email list below to learn about free yoga classes and events.

 Thanks for being part of the community!